 - 1/2 - 1 tablespoon sugar (or to taste, optional)

-- Heat oil over medium high in a frying pan/wok.
-Sauté prawns until shell looks orange-ish.
+- Heat oil over medium-high heat in a wok.
+Sauté prawns until shells turn orange.
 About 30 seconds.
 Remove from pan and transfer to a plate.

 - In the same frying pan, fry garlic and ginger until fragrant, about 30 seconds.
 Add sauce and brings to a boil.